UltraMessaging/um_troubleshoot/README.md

 but it will be easier to follow the steps if your tools support regular expressions.

-These instructions assume that you will be analyzing the output files contained in this GitHub repository.
-These instructions refer to specific packet numbers, If you run the test script yourself and analyze your own output files, the packet numbers will not match these instructions.
-Also, due to the randomization of packet loss, the situations illustrated in these output files might not reproduce.

 It is not necessary to have Ultra Messaging installed to perform these analysis steps.
 You will be looking at text log files and using the wireshark application.